-The University encourages any individual who has experienced sexual assault, dating violence, domestic violence or stalking or any other crime to immediately make a report to law enforcement, Title IX Coordinator, Equal Opportunity Coordinator or Executive Director of Civil Rights, Title IX and ADA Compliance.
+The University encourages any individual who has experienced sexual assault, dating violence, domestic violence, or stalking or any other crime to immediately make a report to law enforcement and the Title IX Coordinator within the Office of Civil Rights, Title IX & ADA Compliance.
 WSU Policy 3.06 sets forth the procedures students, employees and visitors should follow in the case of sexual harassment and discrimination.

-All University employees (including student employees) are Mandated Reporters ("Responsible Employees") and must promptly share with the Title IX Coordinator all known details of a report made to them in the course of their employment.
-The Title IX Coordinator, Dr. Courtney McHenry, may be contacted at courtney.mchenry@wichita.edu, Office of Civil Rights, Title IX and ADA Compliance, 208 Lindquist Hall, 1845 N. Fairmount Street, Wichita, KS 67260, 316-978-5257.
+Unless otherwise stated by policy, all University employees (including student employees) are Mandated Reporters and must promptly share with the Title IX Coordinator all known details of a report made to them in the course of their employment.
+The Title IX Coordinator, Dr. Courtney McHenry, may be contacted at courtney.mchenry@wichita.edu, Office of Civil Rights, Title IX and ADA Compliance, Shocker Success Center, #017e, 1845 N. Fairmount Street, Wichita, KS 67260, 316-978-5257.

-When the Title IX Coordinator is notified of an incident of sexual assault, dating violence, domestic violence or stalking, he/she will contact the individual and provide them with campus-based and community supportive measures/resources and reporting options.
+When the Title IX Coordinator is notified of an incident of sexual assault, dating violence, domestic violence, or stalking, they will contact the individual and provide them with campus-based and community supportive measures/resources and reporting options.
 The Title IX Coordinator outreach and supportive measures are offered regardless of whether the offense occurred on or off campus.

-Once the Title IX Coordinator has been informed of an incident, and the Title IX Coordinator has directly reached out to the individual impacted to provide information about supportive measures and reporting options, the Title IX coordinator will provide a written explanation of the individual's rights and options under University Policy and the Law.
+Once the Title IX Coordinator has been informed of an incident, and the Title IX Coordinator has directly reached out to the individual impacted to provide information about supportive measures and reporting options, the Title IX Coordinator will provide a written explanation of the individual's rights and options under University Policy and the law.
 The Title IX Coordinator will conduct this outreach and provide this information regardless of whether the offense occurred on or off campus.